rdkcentral/ThunderNanoServices/BluetoothControl/doc/BluetoothControlPlugin.md

 Register to this event to be notified about entering the discoverable state

+> If applicable, this notification may be sent out during registration, reflecting the current status.

 ### Parameters

 | Name | Type | Description |